Helperbird/website/src/pages/help/features/how-to-change-the-link-color-of-a-website.md

 youtubeId: vwT8SAJfU3E
 cardTitle: Link Color
 featureDescription:
-  Learn how to customize the color of links on web pages using Helperbird.
-This guide walks you through changing the colors of both unvisited and visited links to improve visibility and suit your preferences.
+  Learn how to customize the color of links on web pages using Helperbird for better visibility and easier navigation.
 footer: true
 header: true
 ---

-Helperbird allows you to change the color of links on web pages, making them more visible for those with visual impairments or specific color preferences.

-You can set different colors for unvisited and visited links.
+Customizing link colors helps you easily distinguish between regular and visited links, making web navigation clearer and more accessible.

 ---

-## How to Change the Color of Unvisited Links

-### 1. Open Helperbird
+## Step 1: Open Helperbird

-Click the Helperbird icon to open the extension menu.
+Click the Helperbird owl icon in your browser toolbar to open the main dashboard.

-### 2. Find Link Color

-Use the search function to locate **Link color**.

-### 3. Turn On Link Color Customization

-Toggle the **Links** switch on to activate the link color customization feature.

-### 4. Choose a Color for Unvisited Links

-Below the toggle, you’ll see a palette of colors.
-Click on the color circle you want to apply to unvisited links.

 ---

-## How to Change the Color of Visited Links

-### 1. Scroll to the Visited Section

-With the 'Link color' feature active, scroll down to the **Visited** section.

-### 2. Choose a Color for Visited Links

-Select a color from the palette for visited links, just like you did for unvisited links.

-### 3. See the Change

-The color you choose will immediately apply to all visited links on the current web page.
+## Step 2: Go to Reading Options

+In the list of tools, find **Reading Options** and click the open icon next to it.

 ---

+## Step 3: Customize Link Colors

+In the Reading Options panel:
+1. Go to the **Colors** tab.
+2. Toggle **Links** **on**.
+3. Choose a color from the palette for regular links.
+4. Scroll to the **Visited** section and select a different color for visited links.

+**Tip:** Pick contrasting colors to easily tell which links you've already visited.

+---

 ## Video Tutorial

+{% if youtubeId %}
+<iframe width="560" height="315" class="aspect-square rounded-2xl mb-8 mt-8" src="https://www.youtube-nocookie.com/embed/{{ youtubeId }}?si=6BtkhydcpJ8UFQ_l" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+{% else %}
-- Coming soon.
+Coming soon
+{% endif %}

 ---

 ## Need Additional Help?

-If you run into any issues or have questions, our friendly [Helperbird support team](/support/) is here to help you out.
+If you run into issues or want to learn more about Helperbird's reading tools, visit our [Help Center](https://www.helperbird.com/help) or reach out to our support team.
+We're always happy to help make reading easier.